Particular/Workshop/README.md

 ### Add a ServiceControl Instance

-In the ServiceControl Management window, click "New" and then "Add ServiceControl instance".
+In the ServiceControl Management window, click "New" and then "Add ServiceControl and Audit Instances".

 In the settings for the new instance, there are two choices you must make: